Programme/Approved Electives for 2020/21

 Available as a Free Standing Elective

-Law of the European Union 1 introduce students to the key institutions, methods and principles of European Union law.
-Part A (Introduction: A New Legal Order) aims to clarify the institutions and processes which are particular to EU law, which bring about its application to individuals in the Member States and which are constructing a new constitutionalism and citizenship.
+Law of the European Union 1 introduces students to the key institutions, methods and principles of European Union law.
+Part A (Introduction: A New Legal Order) introduces the institutions and processes which are particular to EU law, which bring about its application to individuals in the Member States, and which are constructing a new constitutionalism and citizenship.
 Part B (EU Administrative Law) looks at administrative rules and procedures within the Union, i.e. the ways in which power is defined, exercised, controlled and distributed among European institutions and the Member States.
 Part C (A Union of Rights?) considers if and to what extent the Union has developed into something more than a mere economic community.
-This module assess the importance of European Union law as a site of engagement for individuals and groups interested in legal reform and aims to critically evaluate the process of European integration and form an independent opinion on the past, present and future of European Union law.
+This module assesses the importance of European Union law and encourages students to critically evaluate the process of European integration.

 Introduce students to the key institutions, methods and principles of EU lawAssess the importance of EU law as a site of engagement for individuals and groups interested in legal reformCritically evaluate the process of European integration and form an independent opinion on the past, present and future of EU lawConduct legal research and solve practical problems

 Articulate a detailed knowledge of the relevant and substantive legal principles underpinning EU law. will be achieved by assessments: 1Acquire an advanced critical understanding of specific cases under consideration and their relevance to the development of related principles in EU law. will be achieved by assessments: 1Undertake independent legal research so as to able to analyse key issues in EU Law. will be achieved by assessments: 1